 We wear seatbelts, helmets, and life jackets; we make sure our smoke alarms and CO detectors are working and that our stairs are sturdy and to code.
 But what are we doing to protect ourselves from high indoor radon levels?

 To read about this radioactive gas, read my article on radon.

-DIY Radon Test Kits
+Is Radon Test Necessary

 For example, check to see where the device should be placed (away from venting).
-If you’re doing a short term screening test for radon, you will also have to make sure your doors and windows are closed during the testing period.
+If you’re doing a short-term screening test for radon, you will also have to make sure your doors and windows are closed during the testing period.
 The testing period varies, more on that below.

 DID YOU KNOW?

 The best time to test is during the winter, when windows and doors are shut.